dan-nagle/h2m/README.txt

 Building h2m Without the Script:

-It is absolutely necessary to have CMake installed to build h2m, but the script is not necessarilly needed.
+It is absolutely necessary to have CMake installed to build h2m, but the script is not necessarily needed.
 To build h2m without the script, follow these steps.

 0.5).
 Download and Build (or update) CMake